huayuenh/secure-kube-toolchain/README.md

 1) Get access to a private worker that can establish a connection with the IBM internal network
 2) A CISO account complete with a signing certificate

 The CISO service is a signing service that can be leveraged for signing images.
 A worker with access to the internal IBM network is required to reach the CISO service.
-If you do not already has a private worker with IBM intenral network access, yu can avail of the services provided by TaaS.
+If you do not already has a private worker with IBM intenral network access, you can avail of the services provided by TaaS.
 With TaaS, you can generate a service_api_key, that will allow you access to a pool of workers that have been preconfigured with IBM network access.
 Visit the following links for more details.

 * **[CISO Code Signing Service and Key Setup](<https://github.ibm.com/one-pipeline/compliance-ci-toolchain/blob/master/docs/ciso-setup.md>)**